- Reference Number: HEY132/2025

 What is a Choroidal Naevus?

-They are pigmented (darkly coloured) patches seen in the retina at the back of the eye.
-They are similar to skin naevi (moles) that are present in other parts of the body and are probably present at birth, growing mainly in childhood and rarely beyond puberty.
-Just like in the skin, the eyes contain cells which produce pigment and these cells can cause these “moles” to develop inside the eye.
-They are present in about 5 in 100 of the general population, most commonly in people with dark features.
-Naevi tend to be incidental findings when you have an eye examination at the opticians or Ophthalmic Department for other eye problems.
+They are like skin naevi (moles) that are present in other parts of the body and are probably present at birth, growing mainly in childhood and rarely beyond puberty.
+Just like in the skin, the eyes contain cells which produce pigment, and these cells can cause these “moles” to develop inside the eye.
+The choroidal Naevi are present in about 6 in 100 of the general population.

-Generally, typical naevi are left well alone, but suspicious lesions are monitored as a very small percentage of naevi can develop into a malignant (cancerous) lesion known as Choroidal Malignant Melanoma (CMM).
-There are specific rare features of naevi which can be a warning sign of the possible development of early Choroidal Malignant Melanoma.
-The presence of these specific features would require a further referral to a regional centre (Sheffield) for further assessment.
+Your doctor will check for specific features that can make the naevus higher risk, such as a large size, thickness, whether there is fluid accumulating nearby or any unusual colour of the naevus.
+If you have a naevus with high-risk characteristics, you will be monitored at regular intervals in eye clinic with serial fundus photographs (photograph of retina).
+There are specific features of naevi which can be a warning sign of the possible development of early Choroidal Malignant Melanoma.
+The presence of these would require a further referral to a regional centre (Sheffield) for further assessment.
 This is a rare event.

 General Advice and Consent